Yeamans Hall Club

-Yeamans Hall Club is a country club built on a 1100-acre tract about 12 miles from Charleston, South Carolina, along Goose Creek on the site of a 17th-century plantation.
+Yeamans Hall Club is a country club built on a 1100-acre tract about 12 miles from Charleston, South Carolina, in the town of Hanahan, South Carolina.
+It is located along the Cooper River on the site of a 17th-century plantation.

 Plantation

 The club was built on a plantation that had initially belong to Lady Margaret Yeamans, the wife of Sir John Yeamans who was a Royal governor, in 1674.
 When her husband died, Lady Yeamans remarried to William Walley, and they had a plantation, possibly Yeamans Hall, in operation as a working plantation.
 Before 1704, the plantation passed to the second Landgrave Thomas Smith who, in 1738, devised this "brick house or family mansion at Goose Creek" and five hundred acres to his son.
 The elegant house was already gone by 1812 when the author of an 1855 book first visited the site.

-Country Club
+Country club

 The plan for a winter colony development originated with W.E.
 Durant.
 The charter for the company was granted in December 1924.
 Upon opening, the club included only limited facilities including guest cottages for visiting members; in December 1926, the club announced that a clubhouse would be designed by James Gamble Rogers, the club's architect.

 The club was designed to attract wealthy Northern financial men to Charleston in the fall and winter with 200 to 300 house sites; the club was not intended to attract regular tourists and privacy and exclusivity were always hallmarks.
 The club's initial members were heavily drawn from New York's industrial and financial circles with five members from Charleston.
 The membership of the charter members cost $3000 while the next fifty paid $4000 and $5000 for the following fifty members.

 James Gamble Rogers followed a strictly Southern colonial style, and James O'Hear was the contractor.
 The Olmsted Brothers landscaping firm was used.

 Construction began on the temporary clubhouse in 1925 (planned to later serve as a wing of a larger clubhouse), but the plans would have originally called for the removal of the remnants of the historic house.
 Two members who were visiting the new club objected to the destruction of the historic house and called for the location of the clubhouse to be shifted to accommodate the old house.
 By 1930, the facilities included the larger, final clubhouse; 25 houses; a service garage; housing for some of the staff; and guest cottages for members to use.
 In 1931, the number of houses increased to 33.
 By the time an additional staff housing building was added in 1937, a thirty-fourth house had been built.
 By 1961, there were thirty-eight houses.
 The club bought an adjacent 120-acre tract of timberland in 1937 at the cost of $12,000.